 - Give further effect to Council Directive 2005/85/EC on minimum standards on procedures in Member States for granting and withdrawing refugee status.
 Significantly in this regard the Act will introduce a new ‘Single Procedure’ for the processing of asylum/ subsidiary protection claims;

 - Give further effect to the Convention relating to the Status of Refugees done at Geneva on the 28th day of July 1951 (also known as “the 1951 Convention” and as “the Geneva Convention”) and the Protocol relating to the Status of Refugees done at New York on 31st January 1967 (also known as “the 1967 Protocol”).

 About the Authors

 Christopher Hughes LL.B., A.M., BL is a practising barrister and accredited mediator.
+He was formerly a Presenting Officer and member of the Case Processing Panel in both the Office of the Refugee Applications Commissioner and the International Protection Office.
+He is a Member of the International Protection Appeals Tribunal.
 He is co-author of Criminal Procedure in the District Court: Law and Practice.

 Stephen Hughes LL.B., LL.M., BL is a practising barrister.
+He was formerly a member of the Case Processing Panel in the Office of the Refugee Applications Commissioner.
+He is a member of the Case Processing Panel in the International Protection Office.
 He is co-author of Criminal Procedure in the District Court: Law and Practice.